-These recommendations are based on the uncertainty of our economic status.
-We recommend that as you develop your church budget, you consult the Consumer Price Index or the 2024 projected Inflation rate and adjust your compensation accordingly.
-All congregations are urged to strive toward meeting these recommendations by incrementally increasing income over the long term until recommendations are met.
+All congregations are urged to strive toward meeting these recommendations by incrementally increasing salaries over the long term until recommendations are met.

-A minister serving a church that pays less than the minimum cash salary, however, are encouraged to negotiate an arrangement with the church which will allow the pastor to acquire supplemental income, or the church may offer additional vacation time.
+A minister serving a church that pays less than the minimum cash salary, however, is encouraged to negotiate an arrangement with the church which will allow the pastor to acquire supplemental income, or the church may offer additional vacation time.